tonywuhoo/HunterCollege-CSCI127/README.md

-#Culmination of little programs written in C++, Python.
+#A Culmination of little programs written in C++, Python written by Tony Wu